 12. In the event of a time clock failure, the clock operator shall keep time for the remainder of the game on stop watch, cell phone or other time-keeping device.
 They shall be responsible for notifying both coaches and referees when there is one minute remaining in the period.

 13. CHILL has a zero tolerance policy for profane and/or abusive language.
-If at any time during a game an on-rink or off-rink official hear profane language, that player shall immediately be assessed a 2 minute minor unsportsmanlike penalty.
-A second offense by the same player will result in a 5 minute major unsportsmanlike penalty.
-A third offense by the same player within a game will result in an immediate ejection, a 10 minute unsportsmanlike penalty will be assessed and the team will have to serve a second 5 minute major.
-At the discretion of the Hockey Director the offending player may serve an additional 1 game suspension.
+If at any time during a game an on-rink or off-rink official hear profane language, that player or coach shall immediately be assessed a 2 minute minor unsportsmanlike penalty.
+A second offense by the same player or coach will result in a 5 minute major unsportsmanlike penalty.
+A third offense by the same player or coach within a game will result in an immediate ejection, a 10 minute unsportsmanlike penalty will be assessed and the team will have to serve a second 5 minute major.
+At the discretion of the Hockey Director the offending player or coach may serve an additional suspension.

 14. Cross rink games will consist of 3v3 plus a goalie.
 Games will be (2) 20 minute periods with stoppage every 2 minutes for line changes.
 If both team rosters exceed 7 present players at the beginning of the game, teams will use 4v4 to keep players involved.
 If each team has 7 players, coaches will agree to have (1) 4v4 line and (1) 3v3 line which may only be adjusted during intermissions.
 This should eliminate players sitting multiple shifts.